 Effective payroll managers know how to deal with a range of people — their team, other directors, company employees, board members, vendors and government functionaries.
-As you sharpen your hard skills and burnish your credentials, give as much attention to your interpersonal skills.
-Polished written and verbal communication, customer service and conflict resolution skills, for example, are all essential for managing people and their expectations.
-Managers also possess self-initiative, outstanding time management skills and similar qualities to handle their heavy work load.
+Polished written and verbal communication, customer service and conflict resolution skills are all essential for managing people and their expectations.

 Payroll managers also need to possess self-initiative, outstanding time management skills and similar qualities to handle their heavy workload and lead their team effectively.

 Building your skill set for a payroll manager position takes time and hard work, but it can be well worth it.
 In addition to taking on more responsibilities and challenging tasks, you can earn a higher salary when you reach the payroll management level.

 According to the 2021 Robert Half Salary Guide for Accounting and Finance Professionals, payroll managers can expect to see a midpoint salary (or median national salary) of $75,500.
 And there is room to grow from there: The guide notes that the most skilled and experienced payroll managers can earn a starting salary of $130,250.

 Keep in mind that starting compensation for payroll management positions can vary by industry and location.
 Use Robert Half’s Salary Calculator to find out what payroll manager salaries employers in your area are offering.

 Ready to start your search for payroll manager jobs?
 Search our site now.